isomerpages/imda-codesg/pages/Developing Computational Thinking Skills Among Youths.md

 “Start small, seek advice from like-minded individuals and start your own mini-projects,” Wei Xuan chimes in, adding that a nice thing about coding is that it doesn’t matter what age or gender you are.
 “As long as you are interested, anyone can code,” she declares.

 So, what are you waiting for?
 [Code@SG](https://codesg.imda.gov.sg) offers a range of industry-led programmes like accelerators and bootcamps with tech giants like Apple, Intel and Amazon that demonstrate how we can deliver tech for good.
-Find out more from your school’s Infocomm Club, and like Wei Xuan and Ian, you can learn the language of the digital world! learn the language of the digital world!
+Find out more from your school’s Infocomm Media Club, and like Wei Xuan and Ian, you can learn the language of the digital world!